"Urban Permaculture Gardening" at 7:00 pm on Thursday February 5th, 2026. See you at St. Stephen's Anglican Church, 885 22nd Street, West Vancouver

 It is in Giverny where Monet was most fully able to express himself as a gardener, over the nearly 43 years that he lived there, from 1883 to his death in 1926.
-My presentation provides an overview of what shaped the gardens Monet created there, and how those gardens were restored in the late 1970s.
+Dante's presentation provided an overview of what shaped the gardens Monet created there, and how those gardens were restored in the late 1970s.

 Owen Ballance is a horticulturalist, an experienced gardener, who has worked within both the public and private gardening sectors in Canada, France and England.
 He is currently a horticulturalist at the University of British Columbia Botanical Garden.